Maharda: Post-Syrian independence

 In the early 1960s, Maharda was described as "a large Christian village where the houses lie in terraces amid the vines".
 Maharda historically benefited from its location in a rich agricultural region, its close proximity (2 km) to the strategic medieval citadel of Shaizar, and the large landed estates of its residents.
 The lands expropriated from Maharda alone by the state constituted a proportionally considerable 0.8% of all lands expropriated in the Hama Governorate in the late 1950s and early 1960s.
 Employment and businesses in the town benefited from the construction of the Maharda Dam in 1957–1963 and a few years later by the construction of the associated hydroelectric station.
-Many emigrants returned to Maharda during this period, investing their capital there, opening new services and artisinal businesses, and introducing technology like motor pumps, which stimulated agricultural production.
+Many emigrants returned to Maharda during this period, investing their capital there, opening new services and artisanal businesses, and introducing technology like motor pumps, which stimulated agricultural production.

 Many of the villages around Maharda were large, effectively small towns, such as Kafr Zita, Karnaz, Halfaya and al-Lataminah, and maintained close commercial ties with Maharda as the chief town and nahiya (subdistrict) center of the area.
 In 1975, Maharda's status was further solidified when it was formally recognized as a city and made the capital of the new Mahardah District.
 The distinctive urban character, wide variety of businesses and the 'elegance' of its young women had earned Maharda the nickname of 'little Paris' among the city dwellers of Hama by the 1980s, according to historians Jean and Françoise Métral.
 Outside of the governorate capitals of Hama and Homs and the major district capital of Salamiyah, Maharda was the only city in central Syria to command its own zone of influence, at least as of the mid-1990s.